eltonkl/cs188/docs/optimize.md

 # Improving the results

-The results we attained were very promising, however, we wanted to see if we could improve them further.
+The results we attained were very promising.
+We achieved a mean Dice score of 95.75, however, we wanted to see if we could improve our results further.
 To do this we considered two postprocessing options.
-Overall, we found that combining both approach gave us the best results.
+Overall, we found the two-phased approach gave us the best results.

 ## Neighbor Analysis
 The first approach we tried was neighbor analysis.
-We looped through each pixel in the image and if more than 84\% (tested out different values) of the pixels in the 5x5 grid around it were of a specific type (0 or 1), we changed its type to match the majority.
+We looped through each pixel in the image and if more than 84% (tested out different values) of the pixels in the 5x5 grid around it were of a specific type (0 or 1), we changed its type to match the majority.
 This allowed us to fill in small holes in the image.
 We also tried doing multiple passes of this but that resulted in too many false positives.
+This approach yielded a mean Dice score of 95.87.

 ```python
 ##